lvgl/lvgl/docs/integration/driver/touchpad/edev.rst

 Overview
 --------

-The Linux event device (edev) is a hardware-independent API that gives user space software access to input events from, for example, a mouse or touchscreen.
+The Linux event device (edev) is a hardware-independent API that gives access to input events from, for example, a mouse or touchscreen.
 It is exposed via the Linux device file system interface.

 Prerequisites
 -------------